intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/tags-list/solutions-tag.md

     </Solution>
 </Solutions>
 ```

-All or part of the parameters inside 'ce-config' and 'pe-config' subsections may be missing, if they are not necessary.
+All or part of the parameters inside `ce-config` and `pe-config` subsections may be missing, if they are not necessary.